mezod/awesome-indie/README.md

 - **[StartupSchool](https://www.startupschool.org/)**

   Free event organized by seed accelerator [YCombinator](http://www.ycombinator.com/).
 You have to be a bit lucky to get in.
+Also, this suggestion goes a little bit against the idea of "bootstrapped" but YCombinator has a lot of good resources for us indie hackers!

 ##### Not specific to indie founders: